jldimond/Alt-splicing/readme.md

 Symbiosis with dinoflagellates and other algae is widespread among cnidarians such as corals and sea anemones.
 Symbiosis in these organisms is associated with physiological changes that are in turn driven by changes in gene expression.
 Recent studies have also identified changes in DNA methylation patterns that may be driven by symbiosis.
 While it is still unclear exactly how methylation may influence gene expression, there is support for a role of DNA methylation in alternative mRNA splicing shown in other systems.
 This project will test the hypothesis that the symbiotic phenotype is associated with differential DNA methylation and alternative splicing.
 The project will leverage the full length mRNA reads and sensitivity to base modifications possible using nanopore sequencing.

-Samples: n= 3 aposymbiotic and n= 3 symbiotic Anthopleura elegantissima hosting the chlorophyte Elliptochloris marina.
+Samples: n= 3 aposymbiotic and n= 3 symbiotic _Anthopleura elegantissima_ hosting the chlorophyte _Elliptochloris marina_.
 Specimens were collected within ~10 cm of each other on the underside of a boulder, and likely represent a single clone.
 Specimens were flash frozen within one hour of collection.
 This choice of samples should minimize environmental and genetic effects.

 ![_Anthopleura_](./images/titleimage.png)